 What You Contribute

 Most students use a range of different financial resources to fund their post-secondary education - such as family support, scholarships, earnings, and government student aid.
 When you apply, let us know what money you have, and what you expect to get throughout the year.
 This information helps us determine your eligibility for student aid.
-Quick Tips helps explain exactly what you will be asked to provide, and why.

 Your Parents' Contribution

-Your Spouse's Contribution
+Your Spouse's/Partner's Contribution

 If you are married or living common law, Student Aid Alberta does not expect your spouse/partner to contribute financially to determine provincial funding eligibility.
 However, you will be asked to provide details about your spouse's/partner’s income to determine your eligibility for Canada student loans and grants.